16AReeves/Bike_Sharing/README.md

 # Bike Sharing Ride Data
 ---
-## Examining data from CitiBikes in New York City
+## Module 14: Examining data from CitiBikes in New York City using Tableau
 ---
 ### Purpose
 ---